OfficeDev/office-js-docs-pr/docs/publish/publish.md

 - Outlook 2013 or later

 To assign add-ins to tenants, use the Exchange admin center to upload a manifest directly, either from a file or a URL, or add an add-in from AppSource.
 To assign add-ins to individual users, you must use Exchange PowerShell.
 For details, see [Add-ins for Outlook in Exchange Server](/exchange/add-ins-for-outlook-2013-help).

+## GoDaddy M365 SKUs

+[Microsoft 365 subscriptions provided by GoDaddy](https://www.godaddy.com/business/office-365) have limited support for add-ins.
+The following options are **not** supported:

+- Deployment through the Microsoft Admin Center.
+- Deployment through Exchange Servers.
+- Acquiring add-ins from AppSource.

 ## See also